1247Foundation Ermesinde of Luxembourg

 Henri Vaes designs the monastic complex

-Antwerp architect Henri Vaes (1876-1945) created the plans between 1930 and 1935.
-Reinforced concrete was hoisted over the Semois.
-The hillside location dictated vertical organization around a square cloister.
+The Antwerp architect Henri Vaes (1876-1945) created the plans between 1930 and 1935.
+The reinforced concrete was hoisted over the Semois.
+The hillside location dictated a vertical organization around a square cloister.
 At the same time, the schist Poulie Bridge was built.

 Concrete + Ardennes schist architecture